shader-slang/shader-slang.github.io/_posts/2025-04-30-neural-graphics-first-principles-performance.md

 groupshared uint blobs[GAUSSIANS_PER_BLOCK];
 ```

 Using the `groupshared` identifier tells Slang that these variables need to be in the fast local memory available to all the threads in a workgroup.
-This shared memory space is much faster to access than global GPU memory, but it’s very limited in space– sometimes only on the order of tens of kilobytes.
+This shared memory space is much faster to access than global GPU memory, but it's very limited in space– sometimes only on the order of tens of kilobytes.

 Importantly, we declare the index incrementor, `blobCountAT`, to be atomic– this ensures that only one thread has access to read or write the variable at a time, preventing multiple threads from trying to simultaneously increment it.